twilight-rs/twilight/standby/README.md

 #[tokio::main]
 async fn main() -> Result<(), Box<dyn Error>> {
+    let token = env::var("DISCORD_TOKEN")?;

     // Start a shard connected to the gateway to receive events. let intents = Intents::GUILD_MESSAGES | Intents::GUILD_MESSAGE_REACTIONS;
-    let (shard, mut events) = Shard::new(env::var("DISCORD_TOKEN")?, intents);
+    let (shard, mut events) = Shard::new(token, intents);
     shard.start().await?;

     let standby = Arc::new(Standby::new());

     while let Some(event) = events.next().await {
-        // Have standby process the event, which will fulfill any futures that
+        // Have standby process the event, which will fulfill any futures
-        // are waiting for an event.
+        // that are waiting for an event. standby.process(&event);
-        standby.process(&event);

         match event {